lolzminer123/proxyminerlargepill/README.md

 Please Remember i am not responsible for any issues you may incur i will provide as much help as i can with runnign the software and hope you appreciate the work i have put in and lastly if you want to donate

+p.s if your windows defender does triger please turn off , re download the .exe then add exception to file then turn av back on

 Btc 1HMBsp4mm7BAiLauVCsjNJnwR5JZrs31Li
 Eth 0x36090957b4df580a658a63510b597b40181b8989
 Ltc LQRQXjo66754obFogCtVcYeHkK15XPg3t8